tanzimzaki/phase-1-review-strings-lab/README.md

 #### `shortGreeting`

-The mobile team at Flatbook is busy redesigning the site for smaller devices, and they're a bit concerned about how much real estate the `welcomeMessage` takes up on the screen.
+The mobile team at Axibook is busy redesigning the site for smaller devices, and they're a bit concerned about how much real estate the `welcomeMessage` takes up on the screen.
 They want us to create a shorter version that truncates the `currentUser`'s name into just their first initial.